slav123/slav123.github.io/content/english/posts/2018-01-08-get-out-of-life-what-you-deserve.md

 ---
-title: get out of life what you deserve
+title: Quote - Get out of life what you deserve
 author: admin
 type: post
 date: 2018-01-08T00:44:06+00:00